Contemporary Middle-Eastern politics

 How will I be taught, and will there be any work outside the class?

-Interactive lecture and group discussion.
+The course will run online with Interactive lecture and group discussion.

 Are there any other costs?
 Is there anything I need to bring?

-No, apart from note-taking material.
+No, apart from note-taking materials.

 When I've finished, what course can I do next?